Broadford, County Clare

 The R466 road passes through the village of Broadford between O'Callaghan's Mills and O'Briens Bridge.
-It is tucked into the Glenomra Valley on the southern slopes of the Slieve Bearnagh Mountains near Doon Lough.
+Broadford is in the Glenomra Valley on the southern slopes of the Slieve Bearnagh Mountains near Doon Lough.

 The Catholic parish of Broadford is in the Diocese of Killaloe.
 It originated in the medieval parishes of Kilseily and Killokennedy.
 Part of Killokennedy was amalgamated with Kilseily to form what is now the parish of Broadford.
 The parish today has three church buildings, which as of 2014 served about 800 parishioners.

+Local Link bus route 318 operates to and from Ennis and Limerick as at 2025.